Investigating opportunities for transformative change in biodiversity conservation: from Big Data analytics to Gamification.

 Behaviour Change Analysis

 Multimodal analyses of videos and video games will be used to study the potential for behaviour change, including for large carnivore conservation in Europe.
-This analysis will help understand what the diverse motivations supporting pro-conservation behaviour are.
+This will also help to understand the diverse motivations supporting pro-conservation behaviour.

 Impact Assessment